1. Jim Carrey was originally supposed to play the lead role of Buddy the elf.

 As a sidenote, those cotton balls Buddy eats in the doctor’s office?
 Cotton candy:

-4. The costume Buddy wears is an almost exact replica of those the elves wore in the claymation classic Rudolph The Red-Nosed Reindeer.
+4. Does the costume Buddy wears look familiar?
+That’s because it’s heavily inspired by the ones the elves wear in the claymation classic Rudolph The Red-Nosed Reindeer.

 The Christmas classic was a big influence on Elf, especially the claymation scenes.